 - Luciano’s Pizza

-So, friends, this is what visiting Birmingham is all about: a rich cultural heritage and a rich industrial history, as well as vibrant arts, music, cuisine, and much more.
+This is what visiting Birmingham is all about a rich cultural heritage and a rich industrial history, as well as vibrant arts, music, cuisine, and much more.
 Enjoy your trip and make the most of your time in Birmingham.